 Contact us directly via phone or email.
 Currently, as an RFMC, we are restricted to qualified investors only.
 The plain-English definition of qualified investors is:

-(a) Individuals who have annual incomes exceeding SGD 300,000 or net worth exceeding SGD 2m; or
+(a) Individuals who have annual incomes exceeding SGD 300,000 or net worth exceeding SGD 2m or who possess financial assets exceeding SGD 1m; or

 (b) Entities with net assets exceeding SGD 10m